 All ages and abilities welcome; children must be accompanied by an adult.
 No registration required.
-FREE admission for kids all week.
-(Kids 6 and under always get FREE admission to the MFA, and kids 7 to 17 are free during non-school hours.
-See Visiting with Kids for more information.)
+Free admission for kids all week.
+(Kids 6 and under always get free admission to the MFA, and kids 7 to 17 are free during non-school hours.
+See Visiting with Kids and Family for more information.)

 Family Art Walk

-Join MFA guides to explore art objects made in the spirit of collaboration.
+Join MFA guides to explore symbols and stories in art.
 Tours are 30 minutes.
 Fun for all ages!

-Drop by to hear cool stories about people working together to make something beautiful.
-Stay for one story or for the whole hour.
+Drop by to hear children’s stories.
+Stay for one story or the entire hour.

 Shapiro Family Courtyard